yj7082126/musubi-tuner/README.md

 ### Recent Updates

+- Mar 18, 2025
+    - Updated SageAttention installation instructions to the latest version (no need to edit the source code).
+Thanks to fai-9 for PR [#165](https://github.com/kohya-ss/musubi-tuner/pull/165).

 - Mar 17, 2025
     - Fixed a bug where the LoRA weights were corrupted when using float8_e4m3fn weights in Wan2.1 training.